FOREX-Euro hit by fading debt hopes, core economy worries

 By Neal Armstrong

-LONDON, Oct 18 The euro fell on Tuesday, extending the previous day's sharp drop, as reduced hopes of a comprehensive solution to the euro zone's debt crisis and a warning over France's sovereign credit rating prompted investors to continue selling the currency.
+LONDON, Oct 18 The euro fell on Tuesday after a sharp drop the previous day, as reduced hopes of a comprehensive solution to the euro zone's debt crisis and a warning over France's sovereign credit rating prompted investors to revert to selling the currency.

 "We continue to head lower with expectations reduced for this weekend's EU summit, but the outcome of the November G20 summit is still key," said Geoff Kendrick, currency strategist at Nomura in London.